Ryback2501/wafam/Readme.md

 interpolate
 -----------
-This module allows you to create classes that run actions that run along a defined time interval.
+This module allows you to create classes that run actions along a defined time lapse.

 ### Clases ###